cloudflare/mitm.watch/README.md

 - Certificate validation is missing.
 - Remove/avoid the need for polling the SWF.
 - There are a lot of TODOs.
+- Configure a more restricted socket policy file.